ea-dev3/buynotes/README.md

 Features:

-- ✅Serverless Functions
+- 🚋Serverless Functions
-- ✅Authentication (with Netlify Identity)
+- 🔏Authentication (with Netlify Identity)
-- ✅Authenticated Serverless Functions
+- 🔐Authenticated Serverless Functions
+- 😻External Provider login with GitHub, Bitbucket, Google, etc.
-- ✅Protected Routes
+- 🏠Protected Routes
-- ✅Dynamic Clientside Pages in Gatsby (enabling all the above)
+- 👋🏼Dynamic Clientside Pages in Gatsby (enabling all the above)

 ## 3 minute video walkthrough of this starter